Practical Equivariances via Relational Conditional Neural Processes: Conclusion

 In this paper, we introduced Relational Conditional Neural Processes (RCNPs), a new member of the neural process family which incorporates equivariances through relational encoding of the context and target sets.
 Our method applies to equivariances that can be induced via an appropriate comparison function; here we focused on translational equivariances (induced by the difference comparison) and equivariances to rigid transformations (induced by the distance comparison).
-Other equivariances that might be induced with our method include rotational equivariance (via a comparison of differences in spherical coordinates), which we leave for future work.
+How to express other equivariances via our relational approach is an interesting direction for future work.

-We demonstrated with both theoretical results and extensive empirical validation that our method succesfully introduces equivariances in the CNP model class, performing comparably to the translational-equivariant ConvCNP models in low dimension, but with a simpler construction that allows RCNPs to scale to larger input dimensions ($d_x > 2$) and outperform other CNP models.
+We demonstrated with both theoretical results and extensive empirical validation that our method successfully introduces equivariances in the CNP model class, performing comparably to the translational-equivariant ConvCNP models in low dimension, but with a simpler construction that allows RCNPs to scale to larger equivariant input dimensions ($d_x > 2$) and outperform other CNP models.

-\paragraph{Limitations.} The main limitation of the RCNP class is its increased computational complexity in terms of context and target set sizes (respectively, $N$ and $M$).
-The FullRCNP model can be cumbersome, with $O(N^2 M)$ cost for training and deployment.
-However, we showed that the simple or `diagonal' RCNP variant can fully implement translational invariance with a $O(NM)$ cost.
-Still, this cost is larger than $O(N + M)$ of basic CNPs.
-Given the typical metalearning setting of small-data regime (small context sets), the increased complexity is often acceptable, outweighed by the large performance improvement obtained by leveraging available equivariances.
-This is shown in our empirical validation, in which RCNPs almost always outperformed their CNP counterparts.